Lexus IS saloon - Interior & comfort (2013-2020)

 Lexus IS dashboard

-The Lexus’ dashboard is very distinctive and quite different to the restrained classiness of an Audi interior or the flowing stylishness you’ll find in the latest Mercedes C-Class.
+The Lexus’ dashboard is very distinctive and quite a departure from the restrained classiness of an Audi interior or the flowing stylishness you’ll find in the latest Mercedes C-Class.
 It’s quite angular and futuristic, which will likely appeal to some buyers more than others, but at least Lexus is trying something different here.
 Satin silver trim prevents things from getting too grey and oppressive and the dashboard is divided into several sloping steps.

 The dashboard also features some very nifty touch-sensitive heating controls - there’s no physical dial to twist or slider to move, you just slide your finger along the panel to raise or lower the temperature as desired.
 Finally, models fitted with Lexus’ sat-nav infotainment system get a joystick controller in the centre console, which works well most of the time but can be put off if you’re on a bumpy road.